S3 method for mca

 The number of randomized permutations used by

-for permutation testing.
-0
+permute.mmca for permutation testing.
+0 or FALSE

-for parametric testing obtained using test.mca
+for parametric testing obtained using test.mca.

 The indices of codependence coefficient describing

-statistically significant codependence between Y
+statistically significant codependence between Y and

-, in decreasing order of magnitude.
+X, in decreasing order of magnitude.

 The testing table (a 5-column matrix) with \(\phi\) statistics, degrees-of-freedom, and testwise and familywise probabilities of type I (\(\alpha\)) error.
 It contains one line for each statistically significant global coefficient (if any) in addition to test results for the first, non-significant coefficient, on which the testing procedure stopped.